BoChen-Ye/RISC-V-five-stage-CPU/README.md

 ![Harvard Architecture](figure/archi.png)
 ## Document strcture
 - `mips` have two verilog file about MIPS CPU which from the website `www.ddcabook.com`.
 - `src_single` have all verilog file about single-cycle RISC-V processor.
 This CPU is implemented as 32-bit RISC-V(RV32i) architecture.
-The instruction that this tiny CPU can run now are `sw,lw,add,sub,and,or,slt,addi,ori,slti,beq,jal`.
+The instruction that this tiny CPU can run now are `sw,lw,add,sub,and,or,slt,addi,ori,slti,beq,jal,lui`.

 Single-cycle Processor Architecture:
 ![Single-cycle Processor Architecture](figure/single_cycle.png)